hitchcockwill/react-component-scaffold-knowledge-admin/README.md

     ├── CroissantContainer.spec.tsx

 ```
-Customize module by editing your local copy of the react-component-scaffold repo and running `npm link`
+Customize module by editing your local copy of the react-component-scaffold repo and running `npm link` to update package with changes.